azabicki/nh20_jump_n_run/README.md

 our mobile forceplate is controlled via in-house-software on the raspberry pi

+## folders
+ - code: here is the main code linving and awaiting guests
+ - az: just a personal copy for az

 ## what is running
  - v0.2 (09.02.2020)
    - jumping is implemented (keystroke)